Editorial Feature

 Key Market Players

 Similarly, Dräger Alcotest® 7510 from Drägerwerk AG & Co.
-KGaA is a robust and compact handheld breath alcohol measuring device specifically designed for advanced screening applications and is suitable for use by police as an alcohol screening device.7
+KGaA is a powerful and compact handheld breath alcohol measuring device specifically designed for advanced screening applications and is suitable for use by police as an alcohol screening device.7

 Conclusion